schackartk/t-junction_model_replication/README.md

 # Replicating results

-To generate the figures and output them to `figures/` (the default), run:
+To generate the figures and output them to `out/` (the default), run:

 ```
 $ src/make_figures.py
 Generating figures...
 Saving figures...
 Done.
-See figures in "figures".
+See figures in "out".
 ```

 *Note*: if you are not running the code in a virtual or conda environment, your system may default to using an incorrect Python version leading to errors.
 If this is the case, specify the Python version when running, for example: